Science of acoustic absorber:

 Secondary reflections or echoes

 You can hear this long echo in an old church.
-If we go back in time before the area of modern loudspeaker systems we can see that the church created the big and spacious surround sounding with deliberate reflections to convey their message.
+If we go back to the past before the area of modern loudspeaker systems we can see that the church created the big and spacious surround sounding with deliberate reflections to convey their message.
 It is particularly effective if you listen to a choir or Gregorian songs.

-The more sound absorbing panel you mount the more energy they will absorb.
+The more sound absorbing panel you mount the more energy they will reduce.